 To make the custard:

-- whisk together the egg yolks, whole egg, sugar, vanilla seeds and flour to get a smooth paste
+- whisk together the egg yolks, whole egg, sugar, vanilla seeds ( or vanilla extract) and flour to get a smooth paste

 - gradually pour in the milk, whisking continuously to avoid lumps forming